-- advice and representation in arbitration proceedings under different rules, both nationally and internationally;
+- Advice and representation in arbitration proceedings under different rules, both nationally and internationally;

-- assistance with the drafting of arbitration clauses and the design of ADR mechanisms;
+- Assistance with the drafting of arbitration clauses and the design of ADR mechanisms;

-- negotiations with other parties before, during and after the proceeding;
+- Negotiations with other parties before, during and after the proceeding;

-- applications for provisional measures and injunctive relief related to arbitral proceedings;
+- Applications for provisional measures and injunctive relief related to arbitral proceedings;

-- advice and representation during the search for funding, as well as during the negotiations with the funder;
+- Advice and representation during the search for funding, as well as during the negotiations with the funder;

-- strategic consulting services with other firms on arbitration matters;
+- Strategic consulting services with other firms on arbitration matters;

-- supervision and litigation consulting services related to arbitration proceedings (in tribunals of any jurisdiction of the world);
+- Supervision and litigation consulting services related to arbitration proceedings (in tribunals of any jurisdiction of the world);

-- the recognition, enforcement and annulment of arbitral awards.
+- The recognition, enforcement and annulment of arbitral awards.

 The partners in our firm enjoy wide international recognition.
 Several of our lawyers appear in the panels of the most prestigious arbitration institutions throughout the world and frequently are invited to lecture or speak in international events devoted to arbitration or public international law.
-Bernardo M. Cremades is a member of the ICSID panel of arbitrators (appointed by the Government of Spain).

 Our attorneys are thoroughly acquainted with the particularities of investment arbitration, as well as the applicable procedural rules and the extensive case law.
 We have participated in investor-State proceedings initiated as a result of expropriation (direct or indirect) and other violations of the substantive protections contained in international instruments, such as bilateral and multilateral investment protection treaties and other agreements to promote investments, as well as international administrative contracts.
 Our experience includes arbitrations pursuant to the Energy Charter Treaty (ECT) and the North American Free Trade Agreement (NAFTA).